 Rasputinian Death: To a degree.
-During your Boss Fight with him, he suffers several lethal stabs from Ellie that should at least have rendered him unable to move, yet he's still able to get up, kick her twice and attempt to rape her before she finally offs him by surprise cutting him and then rage chopping at his head.
+During Ellie's Boss Fight with him, he suffers several lethal stabs from her that should at least have slowed him down or rendered him unable to move, yet he's still able to get up, kick her twice and attempt to rape her before she finally finishes him by surprise cutting him and then rage chopping at his head.

 Villainous Breakdown: Gets more and more unhinged the longer Ellie interacts with him.
-By the end, he's basically turned into an bestial lunatic.
+By the end, he's become a bestial lunatic.

 Dragon with an Agenda: It's suggested that he's not satisfied with David's leadership, and both undermines and overrides his boss's orders on several occasions.
 That said, David doesn't think badly of James, referring to him as a "good kid" who's just doing his job.

 Hypercompetent Sidekick: Not that David is inept, but James is ruthless and efficient, a skilled butcher, and Dangerously Genre Savvy, taking no chances.
 Of course, as irony would have it, he dies because he freaks out and loses his cool.

 Revenge: He wanted to kill Joel and Ellie for what they had done to members of his faction at the university.